erkac/training-nginx-02H/02_lab.md

    sudo vi /etc/nginx/tcp/tcp_lb.conf
    ```

 2. Add a match block using **GET** request to confirm the TCP connection.
-Add the configuration in the HTTP context (at the top of the file):
+Add the configuration at the top of the file:

    ```nginx
    match tcp {